About

 BP33 project

 BP33 is an underground mine that forms a key part of the Finniss Lithium Project.
-It’s located 2.5 km south-west of Cox Peninsula Road and 3.5 km from the Grants processing facility.
+It is located in close proximity to the Grants processing facility and has a mine life of ≥10 years under the Restart Plan.

 Visit our ASX Announcements page